Equilibrium States for Open Zooming Systems: Examples

 \section{Examples}

-In this section, we give examples of a zooming maps.
+In this section, we give examples of zooming systems.
 We begin by defining a non-flat map.
-We begin by recalling the examples given in \cite{AOS}, where the expanding set is dense on $M$, the hole is empty and the map is closed.
+We begin by recalling the examples given in \cite{AOS}, where the expanding set is dense in $M$, the hole is empty and the map is closed.